Olufunsho-Bolutife/linux-bootcamp/Week 2/LAB4/README.md

   ( this is the command to install apache web server).

 ## 3. Start the service status via command line
 After installing any server on instances or even installing applications on our local system we need to start the application for it to function.
-Same goes for the web server installed on our various instances we need to start the web server for it to run so we use the following command given that apache is already installed successfully on the instance.
+Same goes for the web server installed on our ec2 instances we need to start the web server for it to run so i ran the following command given that apache is already installed successfully on the instance.

 *sudo systemctl start httpd*